aakbarkhan/school-library/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Ruby Enumerable

-> This project uses Ruby as a module inside the class. we create a class MyList and a module MyEnumerable.
+# OOP school library

+> Imagine that you are the librarian of OOP University, and you need a tool to record what books are in the library and who borrows them.
+The app that you will create will allow a you to:

+- Add new students or teachers.
+- Add new books.
+- Save records of who borrowed a given book and when.

 ## Built With